Introduction

 • shows flow velocity for both small and large vessels at different depths

-• helps show flow information at greater depths
+• shows flow information at greater depths

 • improves separation of adjacent arteries and veins